phat-pandah/TicTacToe-c-/README.md

 -   King of the hill feature:
     * Winner always start next game
-    * best of n game mode (e.g. best of 7); can then proceed to play another best of n series
+-   best of n game mode (e.g. best of 7); can then proceed to play another best of n series
-    * Undo move option
+-   Create GUI